plumeqi/RT_Arm32_Porting/README.md

 ##### Notepad3
 Notepad3 is a enhanced Notepad2.
 It supports many features.
 It is easy to port Notepad3, minipath and related languages.
 But it is difficult to port grepWinNP3.
-In order to build x86 and x64 versions of grepWinNP3, it use NuGet to download boost libary and import to VS2019 project.
+In order to build x86 and x64 versions of grepWinNP3, it uses NuGet to download boost libary and import to VS2019 project.
 Unfortunately, NuGet can't get ARM version of boost library.
 I guess that there are no arm versions for all libaries at all, not only boost.
 You must download boost and compile it manually.
 Below is build steps for boost:
 (1) Open Developer command prompt
 (2) Enter boost uncompressed folder, and run bootstrap.bat to generate b2.exe.
 (3) Enter C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build, run vcvarsamd64_arm.bat if your host machine is Windows 64Bit.
 I don't